 You need desire, commitment, personal responsibility and a positive outlook.

-It’s one thing to have desire but you need commitment to take action and execute your plan.
+It’s one thing to have the desire but you need the commitment to take action and execute your plan.
 You also need to be responsible and take ownership.
-By positive outlook, I mean you need to feel good in yourself, want to take advantage of opportunities business ownership offers, and have the know-how and desire to help people.
+By positive outlook, I mean you need to feel good about yourself, want to take advantage of opportunities business ownership offers and have the know-how and desire to help people.

 You need all four of these qualities to overcome the obstacles that you create yourself or obstacles that are put in front of you and out of your control.

 What’s the most interesting place you’ve ever visited?

 Although I’ve had the opportunity to experience many different countries and cultures, there’s not one specific place.
 I like to go to places where I can people watch.
 I’m fascinated by how people communicate and interact.
 How they react to new and exciting things.
 Any place where there are a lot of people, street fairs, concerts and sporting events are fun to me.

 What do you like to do to relax?

 I enjoy playing golf and other sports.
 Sitting back and enjoying my girls’ activities help me step away from the day-to-day grind and let me clear my head.
 Sometimes I like to not have to think but just be.